bhavneetbansal69-lang/Induction-program/README.md

 * This is how my Day 1 of the Induction went.
 ## Day 2
 * The Day 2 of the induction began with a Proficiency English Test.
 The test included questions based on topics we had already studied in our previous school classes.
 After the English test, there was also a Mathematics Proficiency Test, which also covered concepts we had learned earlier.
 However, some questions were quite difficult, but I tried my best to find the answers.
+* After the proficiency tests, there was a one-hour break.
+Following the break, all the students of IT and CSE gathered in the auditorium.
+A lecture was conducted on a scholarship program provided by Buddy4Study, named the Satya Scholarship Program 2025.
+The representatives of this scholarship program gave us a brief overview and assured us that 50 students from our college would be selected for the scholarship.
+This program is really helpful for those who are unable to pay their fees.
+It is a very useful opportunity for all the students.
+*